lambdapioneer/rollercoaster/docs/walkthrough.md

 ### 1.3) Building Docker image (5min human time; 15min-1h compute time)

-Form inside the repository build a Docker image based on CPython.
+Form inside the repository build the Docker images with a Python environment.
+One is based on CPython (for Jupyter Notebooks) and one is using PyPy (for running the simulations).

 Run:
 ```